yearico

 - Estimated value of contracts remaining to be executed on capital account and not provided for

-1. The fair value of investment in quoted equity shares measured at the closing price in the Stock Exchange on the reporting date.
+1. The fair value of investment in quoted equity shares is measured at the closing price in the Stock Exchange on the reporting date.

 3. The fair values of the financial assets and financial liabilities included above have been determined in accordance with generally accepted pricing models based on a discounted cash flow analysis, with the most significant inputs being the discount rate that reflects the credit risk of counter-parties.